 We are grateful to Luca Trevisan for collaboration at an early stage of this research.
-We also thank Dan Boneh, Ran Canetti, Michael Rabin, Emanuele Viola, Yacov Yacobi, and the anonymous CRYPTO reviewers for helpful discussions and comments.
+We also thank Dan Boneh, Ran Canetti, Manoj Prabhakaran, Michael Rabin, Emanuele Viola, Yacov Yacobi, and the anonymous reviewers of CRYPTO'01 and JACM for helpful discussions and comments.

 Most of this work was done when Boaz Barak was a graduate student in Weizmann Institute of Science, Amit Sahai was a graduate student at MIT (supported by an DOD/NDSEG Graduate Fellowship), Salil Vadhan was a graduate student and a postdoctoral fellow at MIT (supported by a DOD/NDSEG Graduate Fellowship and an NSF Mathematical Sciences Postdoctoral Research Fellowship), and Ke Yang was a graduate student at CMU.
-Further support for this work was provided to Boaz Barak by NSF grants CNS-0627526 and CCF-0426582, US-Israel BSF grant 2004288 and Packard and Sloan fellowships, to Oded Goldreich by the Minerva Foundation (Germany) and the Israel Science Foundation (grant No. 460/05), to Amit Sahai by a Sloan Research Fellowship, an Okawa Research Award, and NSF grants CNS-0627781, CCR-0456717, CCR-0312809, CCR-0205594, and CNS-0716389, and to Salil Vadhan by NSF grant CNS-0430336, a Guggenheim Fellowship, and the Miller Institute for Basic Research in Science.
+Further support for this work was provided to Boaz Barak by NSF grants CNS-0627526 and CCF-0426582, US-Israel BSF grant 2004288 and Packard and Sloan fellowships, to Oded Goldreich by the Minerva Foundation (Germany) and the Israel Science Foundation (grant No. 460/05), to Amit Sahai by a Sloan Research Fellowship, an Okawa Research Award, and NSF grants CNS-0627781, CCR-0456717, CCR-0312809, CCR-0205594, and CNS-0716389, and to Salil Vadhan by NSF grants CNS-0430336 and CNS-0831289, a Guggenheim Fellowship, and the Miller Institute for Basic Research in Science.